Principles of Economics

 Through this module, you will lean to apply economic analysis to key topics in environmental sustainability and economic development.
 You will critically explore the trade-offs between economic growth, social equity and environmental sustainability.

-Brand Marketing aims to help you develop an understanding of the theories, principles and practice of branding.
-Through the module, you will explore the enduring importance of branding, receive an introduction to brand management and practice making brand related recommendations in the context of real-life international brands.
+Brand Management is designed to introduce you to the ever-changing landscape of brand management and help you develop an understanding of the theories, principles and practices of branding.
+You will practice making brand related recommendations in the content of real-life international brands.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.